klaude/spectral/docs/guides/2-cli.md

 ### JSON Formatter

 Spectral's JSON formatter outputs the results of a Spectral analysis in a JSON format that is easily parsable and human-readable.
 The output can be used to programmatically access and process the results of the analysis.
-You can enable this by adding `-f json` to the cli command.
+You can enable this by adding `-f json --quiet` to the cli command.

 Here's the schema for the output: